menandmice/micetro_docs/guides/user-manual/dhcp_cisco.rst

 .. meta::
-   :description: How to manage Cisco DHCP servers in the Men&Mice Management Console
+   :description: How to manage Cisco DHCP servers in the Micetro by Men&Mice Management Console
-   :keywords: Cisco, DHCP, server, management console
+   :keywords: Cisco DHCP server, Cisco DHCP

 .. _dhcp-cisco: